Haraldson/Luxabar/readme.md

 ## Building

-Building has been tested using Node version

-Before installing the app’s dependencies using npm, you might need to install certain depencencies globally on your system, such as `node-gyp` and `node-pre-gyp`, in order to be enable the `postinstall` script to build the required `.node` versions.
+Before installing the app’s dependencies using npm, you might need to install certain depencencies globally on your system, such as `node-gyp` and `node-pre-gyp`, in order to enable the `postinstall` script to build the required `.node` versions.

 Then install the depencencies normally using `npm install`, both in the project root, and again in the `src` folder.